Can you fly with a broken bone or fractured bone?

 Flying with a broken neck or spine

-If your doctor does deem you can fly, you’ll still need to contact the airline to ensure you can travel with them based on their internal policies.
+If your doctor does deem you can fly, you’ll still need to contact the airline to confirm you can travel with them under their internal policies and to ensure precautions are taken to prepare for your flight.

 Travel insurance for a broken bone